 Feb.
 25, 1:00 pm (EST): Using Dynamic Intravital and Advanced Multiplex Static Ex Vivo Imaging to Visualize Immune System Function with Ron Germain, National Institute for Allergy and Infectious Diseases, NIH

-Germain will cover the application of intravital 2-photon microscopy and highly multiplexed ex vivo confocal imaging to the analysis of immune function in complex tissues, including intravital imaging experiments, major findings using the method, and future developments.
+Germain covered the application of intravital 2-photon microscopy and highly multiplexed ex vivo confocal imaging to the analysis of immune function in complex tissues, including intravital imaging experiments, major findings using the method, and future developments.

 July 16, 2:00 pm (EDT): Navigating the Cellular Landscape through Imaging with Jennifer Lippincott-Schwartz, National Institute of Child Health and Human Development, NIH

 Emerging visualization technologies are capturing processes at the level of whole organisms down to single molecules.
 Lippincott-Schwartz will discuss new fluorescence imaging techniques and the ways they are helping researchers navigate through the cell to unravel long-standing biological questions.

 Sept 17, 2:00 pm (EDT): Imaging Life at High Spatiotemporal Resolution with Eric Betzig, HHMI Janelia Farm Research Campus

 The imaging of living systems involves inevitable tradeoffs between resolution, speed, non-invasiveness, and imaging depth.
 Betzig will describe new technologies that balance these tradeoffs and allow us to image molecules, living cells, or embryos either at nanometric resolution in 2D, at hundreds of planes/sec for hundreds of time points in 3D, or with optimal diffraction-limited resolution across whole organisms.